Mel Robbins: Saying These 2 Words Could Fix Your Anxiety! (Brand New Trick)

 1:07:12

-ADHD diagnosis and understanding yourself
+ADHD diagnosis and finally understanding myself

 Episode Recap